List of Tracy Beaker Returns characters: Toby Coleman

 In Bad Luck Boy, Toby is convinced that his life is jinxed, inspiring Tracy to write a funny column called "Bad Luck Boy" commenting on his bad luck.
 He becomes the butt of everyone's jokes.
 When Tracy finds out from Sapphire that Toby's parents died in a car crash, as well as his foster parents, Tracy sets about making amends before he meets another set of prospective foster parents.
 When Toby sees the new foster parents' car arrive, Toby decides to run away because he is afraid of his bad luck.
 Tracy eventually finds him in the garden.
 Toby is upset because he doesn't want foster parents but wants his own parents instead.
 Toby is worried that his bad luck will strike again.
 Tracy convinces Toby to go back to the Dumping Ground to meet the foster parents but decides that he does not wish to get fostered.

 In By the Book, Toby saves Tee from getting injured when she falls out the tree in the garden she got stuck in after climbing it.
 Toby threw some beanbags below Tee to cushion her fall.
 Luckily it worked and Tee was unhurt.

 In Anarchy in the DG, Toby becomes convinced and extremely paranoid that Mike has got Ebola.
 Sapphire said it to Toby as a joke, but Toby took it seriously and resorted to drastic measures.
 Tracy became quite annoyed with Toby in this episode.

 In Sisters, Toby wasn't happy when Tee adopted a pet sheep, as he was worried about all sorts of diseases that it may contain.
 He also wasn't happy that Tee and Carmen seemed to be treating the sheep like she was a toy.

 In Good Luck Boy, Toby, Johnny, Liam and Frank are scammed into thinking they'd won a free holiday in Florida.
 The free holiday was true, but the scam was that the company "Sunscreen Holidays" had charged them for the plane tickets.
-Luckily they got a refund when Toby had prove that one of their workers Terri Fender had allowed an 11-year-old boy to take part in a competition, where you had to be 18 or older.
+Luckily they got a refund when Toby had proved that one of their workers Terri Fender had allowed an 11-year-old boy to take part in a competition, where you had to be 18 or older.

 in A Day at the Beach, when Mike organised a day at the beach for everyone, Toby decided to take his pet hamster Mr Hamster with him as he felt guilty for leaving him behind.